Elderjs/docs/elderguide.com/elderjs.md

 export type Stack = Array<StackItem>;
 ```

 In short a stack is an array of objects that are concatenated together in order.
 Think of it like a queue.
-An item with a priority of 1 is the highest priority.
-An item with a priority of 100 is the lowest.
+An item with a priority of 1 is the lowest priority.
+An item with a priority of 100 is the highest.

-(Feedback please: Should we rename priority or 'order'?
-Is the 1-100 priority intuitive?)

 Hooks can add items to the stack, when the stack is processed it is sorted in order of priority and then all strings are concatenated.